epics-containers/epics-containers.github.io/docs/explanations/introduction.md

 :Services Source Repositories:

   Define the IOC instances and other services for a beamline, accelerator domain or any other grouping strategy.
-This includes the IOC boot scripts and any other configuration required to make the IOC instance unique.
-For **ibek** based IOCs, each IOC instance is defined by an **ibek** yaml file only.

 :An OCI Image Repository:

   Holds the Generic IOC container images and their dependencies.
-Also used to hold he helm charts that define the shared elements between all domains.
+Also used to hold the helm Charts that define the shared elements between all domains.

   The following have been tested: